sotrali/website/README.md

-This is my personal website's repository, soon to be hosted somewhere.
-It contains information about me and my professional experience.
+This is my personal website's repository, hosted somewhere...
+It contains information...

+If you're coming here from my site, go ahead and check out my code if you dare..